-A postgraduate programme that has been designed and will be delivered by industry professionals to create practitioners of Sport Broadcast and prepare them to be industry ready for employment in Sport Broadcasting.
-The programme has been written in collaboration with the Broadcast Journalism Training Council who will make an accreditation visit in 2017.
+A master's degree course that has been designed and will be delivered by sports journalism industry professionals to create practitioners of Sport Broadcast and prepare them to be industry ready for employment in sport broadcast journalism.
+The master's degree course has been written in collaboration with the Broadcast Journalism Training Council who will make an accreditation visit in 2017.

 Due to the popularity of the postgraduate sport programmes, please ensure you submit your application as early as possible.
 Programmes will be closed over the summer when full capacity is reached.